Wavepacket and Reduced-Density Approaches for High-Dimensional Quantum Dynamics: Application to the Nonlinear Spectroscopy of Asymmetrical Light-Harvesting Building Blocks: Acknowledgments

 \section{Acknowledgments}

-J. G. acknowledges the French MESR (Ministère de l’Enseignement supérieur, de la Recherche) and the ENS (Ecole Normale Supérieure) of Lyon for funding his PhD grant, hosted at the University of Montpellier.
+J. G. acknowledges the French MESR (Ministère chargé de l’Enseignement Supérieur et de la Recherche) and the ENS (Ecole Normale Supérieure) of Lyon for funding his PhD grant, hosted at the University of Montpellier.
+We warmly thank J.M.
+Teuler of the University Paris-Saclay for the upgrade of his JMFFT-7.2 library (CNRS-IDRIS France).